brianchacon/TextEditor/README.md

-This is a simple text editor, that can be use like a base for another projects.
+This is a simple text editor, that can be use it like a base for other projects.